 The Apollo and Daphne sculpture

 If you’re only going to seek out one Bernini sculpture in Rome, seek out Apollo and Daphne.
 It’s located in – quite fittingly – the Apollo and Daphne Room at the Borghese.
-Bernini sculpted it between 1622 and 1625 when he was still in his early 20s.
-Commissioned by Cardinal Scipione Borghese, one of Bernini’s top patrons, it was considered scandalous by some, but it did help propel Bernini to fame.
+It was sculpted between 1622 and 1625 when Bernini was still in his early 20s.
+Commissioned by Cardinal Scipione Borghese, one of Bernini’s top patrons, it was considered scandalous by some, but it propelled the young artist to fame.

 The marble masterpiece captures a windswept moment of change.
 The lusty Apollo, who has been hit with Cupid’s arrow, has just caught the innocent nymph Daphne.
 Terrified she calls out to her river god father to save her, who transforms her into a laurel tree.
 Her fingers are turning to leaves, her hair to branches and her feet to root tendrils.
 Her expression is desperate as Apollo grabs her waist.
 It’s an action-packed scene and I don’t stop circling it until my husband hauls me away.